Student Health Center

 The State of Kansas requires that we release information for a positive result on specific lab tests.

-The FHSU Student Health Center follows the rules of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+Additional information about the privacy rules can be found in the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

-Learn more about your Patient Rights and Responsibilities and view our HIPAA Consent Form.
+Learn more about your Patient Rights and Responsibilities and view our HIPAA Privacy Authorization Form.